patiphanz/filereader/README.md

 ## Explanation of Results

- - Append to String is the slowest task because every we appending, it create new String.
+ - Append to String is the slowest task because every appending, it create new String.

  - Append to String by String Builder is the fastest task because it overwrite the old string and then return it.